+- corruption and bribery;

+- fraud;

+- counterfeiting currency;

+- counterfeiting and piracy of products;

+- environmental crime;

-Terms Definitions counterfeiting and piracy of products; environmental crime; murder, grievous bodily injury; kidnapping, illegal restraint and hostage-taking; robbery or theft; smuggling; (including in relation to customs and excise duties and taxes); tax crimes (related to direct taxes and indirect taxes); extortion; forgery; piracy; and insider trading and market manipulation.
+- murder, grievous bodily injury;

+- kidnapping, illegal restraint and hostage-taking;

+- robbery or theft;

+- smuggling; (including in relation to customs and excise duties and taxes);

+- tax crimes (related to direct taxes and indirect taxes);

+- extortion;

+- forgery;

+- piracy; and

+- insider trading and market manipulation.

 When deciding on the range of offences to be covered as predicate offences under each of the categories listed above, each country may decide, in accordance with its domestic law, how it will define those offences and the nature of any particular elements of those offences that make them serious offences.

+Designated nonfinancial businesses and professions

+Designated non-financial businesses and professions means:

+- a) Casinos

-Designated non- financial businesses and professions Designated non-financial businesses and professions means: a) Casinos b) Real estate agents. c) Dealers in precious metals. d) Dealers in precious stones. e) Lawyers, notaries, other independent legal professionals and accountants - this refers to sole practitioners, partners or employed professionals within professional firms.
-It is not meant to refer to 'internal' professionals that are employees of other types of businesses, nor to professionals working for government agencies, who may already be subject to AML/CFT measures. f) Trust and Company Service Providers refers to all persons or businesses that are not covered elsewhere under these Recommendations, and
+- b) Real estate agents.

+- c) Dealers in precious metals.

+- d) Dealers in precious stones.

+- e) Lawyers, notaries, other independent legal professionals and accountants this refers to sole practitioners, partners or employed professionals within professional firms.
+It is not meant to refer to 'internal' professionals that are employees of other types of businesses,

-&lt;sup>53 References to Casinos throughout the FATF Standards include internet- and ship-based casinos.
+&lt;sup>57 References to Casinos throughout the FATF Standards include internet- and ship-based casinos.